sentenz/convention/internal/about/software-design-principles.md

 2. System Design

    In this phase, the system architecture and high-level design are developed.
-It involves defining the overall structure of the system, subsystems, modules, and their relationships.
+It involves defining the structure of the system, subsystems, modules, and their relationships.
 Design decisions related to hardware, software, network, and user interface are made.

 3. Implementation